sannicJP/Pen-Test-LAB/2 Metasploit via Proxychains & PrivEsc Automation w linPEAS.md

 search postgresql 9.6.0
 ```

-**start from 9.6.0 and back space one character each time to see what you find out**
+Start from 9.6.0 and back space one character each time to see what you find out

 ```
 search postgresql 9.6